dexsha/nodespawn-landing/privacy/privacy_policy_binaural_beats_soundscapes.md

 **[dev@nodespawn.com](mailto:dev@nodespawn.com)**

+### How to request deletion
 Please include:

-* The app name (**Binaural Beats Soundscapes**)
+- The app name (**Binaural Beats Soundscapes**)
-* Any relevant identifying details
+- Any relevant identifying details (e.g., device information)

-We will process requests within a reasonable timeframe.
+### What data is deleted
+Upon request, we will take reasonable steps to delete data associated with your device collected through the app, including:

+- **Analytics data** (such as app usage events and interactions) collected via Firebase Analytics
+- **Crash and diagnostic data** (such as crash logs, device type, and operating system version) collected via Firebase Crashlytics
+- **Advertising-related data** (such as device identifiers like Advertising ID) used by AdMob for ad delivery and personalization, where applicable
+- **Purchase and subscription data** (such as transaction history and anonymous user identifiers) processed via RevenueCat

+### Important notes

+- This app does not use user accounts.
+Data is associated with your device and may not always be individually identifiable
+- Some data may be processed and stored by third-party providers (such as Google and RevenueCat), and deletion of such data may require action in accordance with their respective privacy policies
+- Users can reset their advertising identifier in device settings to limit further data collection for advertising purposes
-Some data may be retained where required by law or processed by third parties under their own policies.
+- Certain data may be retained where required by law, for fraud prevention, or for financial record-keeping

+### Processing time
+We will process deletion requests within a reasonable timeframe (typically within 30 days).

 ## 15. Data Security